SergeyKa-cmd/otus-linux/HW9/ansible/README.md

 ### Usage

-Clone this repo, run `vagrant up` and you`ll get virtualbox machine with nginz on 8080 port.
+Clone this repo, run `vagrant up` and you`ll get virtualbox machine with nginx on 8080 port.
 Provisioning powered by ansible roles and vagrant.

 ```
 $> vagrant up